process-analytics/bpmn-visualization-js/README.md

 | Yes | Yes | Yes | Yes |

 **Note**: Internet Explorer will never be supported. \
-The library may work with the other browsers, they must at least support ES6.
+The library may work with the other browsers.
+They must at least support ES6.

 ## 🎨 Features